WordPress.com In 2018: What Do WordPress.com Client Reviews Say?

-WordPress.com is a website building platform owned by Automattic Inc that makes it possible for anyone to create a free website and publish it live on the internet in minutes.
+WordPress.com is a website building platform owned by Automattic, Inc. that makes it possible for anyone to create a free website and publish it live on the internet in minutes.

 If you’re learning about WordPress for the first time, there’s a good chance you’re confused by WordPress.com, WordPress.org, and WordPress.

 Not even close.
 Let’s see if we can clear things up.

-From its inception, WordPress CMS has always been open-source, which means anyone can download it, view and modify it's source code, and use it to build a website without owing anyone a dime for the use of the software.
+From its inception, WordPress CMS has always been open-source, which means anyone can download it, view and modify its source code, and use it to build a website for free.